Index: Main | Supporting | Recurring | Minor

 - Barbaric Bully: He's a big, fat, ugly brute who is known for beating down and robbing people blind.

 - Delinquent: He's built up a well-earned reputation as this around town.

-- The Dreaded: To the point even adults are afraid of him.
+- The Dreaded: To the point where even adults are afraid of him.

 - Fat Bastard: He's an obese bully.